 Don’t Forget The Basics

 Throughout the whole season, it can be easy to get caught up in the busy time of the year.
-Avoiding relapse is much easier if your regular recovery routine is not compromised too much.
+Avoiding relapse during the holidays is much easier if your regular recovery routine is not compromised too much.
 Of course keeping meeting attendance high, but also making sure that you are taking care of yourself.
 Not letting exercise slip to the wayside, communicating with a sponsor and working with sponsees, staying engaged in your prayer and meditation process, making time for self-reflection and doing all of the other things that become second nature once we get some time in recovery.
 Losing sight of the basics can happen quickly as emotions and expectations run high during the holidays, so making checklists to keep yourself accountable to as well as communicating any upcoming stresses or potentially overwhelming situations to a sponsor or therapist are both good ways to implement a system of checks and balances to insure that you are staying on track.

 A Time For Gratitude